Hurricane Irma – 2017

-Jocelyn's house across the valley, looks like a colourful display of pic up stix, the children's game.
+Jocelyn's house looks like a colourful display of pic up stix, the children's game.

 This morning is the first time I've heard a peacock, I haven't heard them since Irma.
-And there was an Emu walking up Bob's driveway, don't know where the emu came from.
+And there was an Emu walking up Bob's driveway.

 Staring at the ants, I'm in a trance, a daze, can't stand the idea of another Hurricane.